psfrolov/psfrolov.github.io/app/_posts/2015-01-17-providing-explicit-specializations-for-non-template-members-of-class-template.md

 ### Technical Details

-The following non-template members of class template can be explicitly
+The following non‐template members of class template can be explicitly
 specialised:

 * member function (either static or not);